 If your house has siding then a pressure washer works well for cleaning this Starting at the top and working your way down and you should be left with a cleaner look to the place.

 Another place to clean is any outdoor lights, as these usually fill up with bugs.
 Give them a good wash with dish soap and water then reinstall them.
 Might even help you to see better at night.

-You also might wont to check the roof for loose shingles or if you have a tin roof have a look at the screws which can come loose.
+Other good Spring Cleanup Tips is that you also might wont to check the roof for loose shingles or if you have a tin roof have a look at the screws which can come loose.
 If it needs going over best to hire some one that’s good at that job.

 You may also wont to put up a few bird houses to keep the birds around for the summer, and also the mosquito population down a little.
 Check for any standing still water in an old pail or whatever, and empty them as this is a good place for mosquitoes to raise a family.